nguyendangvietanh/nguyendangvietanh.github.io/content/coauthors/Cedric_GIRERD/index.md

 in collaboration with the ICube-AVR Laboratory in Strasbourg and the FEMTO-ST Institute in Besançon.

 He worked at the FEMTO-ST Institute, Univ.
 Bourgogne Franche-Comté, CNRS (2018-2019) and at Morimoto Lab, University of California San Diego (2019-2022) as a Postdoctoral Researcher in Medical Robotics.
-He is currently CNRS Researcher, LIRMM, Montpellier, France (since 2022).
+He is currently CNRS Researcher, LIRMM, Montpellier, France.
 His research interests include the design and control of continuum and soft robots for minimally-invasive surgery.